Romanitho/Winget-AutoUpdate/README.md

 Disable Winget-AutoUpdate update checking.
 By default, WAU auto updates if new version is available on Github.

 **-UseWhiteList**
 Use White List instead of Black List.
-This setting will not create the "excluded_apps.txt" but "included_apps.txt"
+This setting will not create the "excluded_apps.txt" but "included_apps.txt".

 **-ListPath**
 Get Black/White List from external Path (**URL/UNC/Local**) - download/copy to Winget-AutoUpdate installation location if external list is newer.